Leody Taveras Preview, Player Props: Rangers vs. Angels

-Leody Taveras and his .457 on-base percentage over his past 10 games (137 points higher than his season-long percentage), will be in action for the Texas Rangers versus the Los Angeles Angels and Reid Detmers on September 26 at 9:38 PM ET.
+The Texas Rangers, including Leody Taveras (.395 on-base percentage in past 10 games, 77 points above season-long percentage), battle starter Griffin Canning and the Los Angeles Angels at Angel Stadium of Anaheim, Wednesday at 9:38 PM ET.

 Sportsbook Promo Codes